ballardtj/ballardtj.github.io/_posts/2024-10-24-fatigue-modelling.md

 The problem, however, is that these fatigue risk management platforms too often generate one-size-fits-all predictions that fail to account for diversity of the workforce.
-Instead, they rely strong assumptions about how the homestatic and circadian processes operatate that are based on so-called ``default'' parameter values.
+Instead, they rely strong assumptions about how the homestatic and circadian processes operate that are based on so-called "default" parameter values.
 And in many cases, it's not at all clear where these assumptions come from.
 These parameters that determine, for example, the rate of change in fatigue, or the timing of the circadian peak--there are a whole range of theoretically plausible values for these parameters.
 How were these parameters chosen?

-Typically, when validating mathematical models of human data, researchers would do what's called *estimating the model parameters from the data*.
+Typically, when validating mathematical models of human data, analysts would do what's called *estimating the model parameters from the data*.
-Instead of imposing strong assumptions about particular parameters, researchers would identity parameters that have uncertain values and/or could plausibly vary across individuals and treat these as unknown quantities.
+Instead of imposing strong assumptions about particular parameters, analysts would identity parameters that have uncertain values and/or could plausibly vary across individuals and treat these as unknown quantities.
 They would then use the data to inform their understanding of these quantities.
 In this way, they learn from the data.
 The resulting parameter estimates, now informed by the data, enable predictions to be made about fatigue trajectories that are tailored to the population whose fatigue they want to predict.
 Ultimately, this use of data-informed